Key Points

 1. Reduction of WIP

-If your customer items are able to move quicker through your process, there will be less WIP.
+If your customer items can move quicker through your process, there will be less WIP.
 That means less money tied up in in-process inventory and a reduction in the chances of something being misplaced or damaged.

 Most customers would be happy to receive their orders faster.
 Having a faster TAT through the elimination of waste will increase your production capacity so you can produce more in the same amount of time.

-If you are able to predict your TAT, you will be able to provide more accurate estimates of when a customer’s order will be done.
-Not only do you want to reduce your average TAT, you also want to reduce the variation of your process TAT.
+If you can predict your TAT, you will be able to provide more accurate estimates of when a customer’s order will be done.
+Not only do you want to reduce your average TAT, but you also want to reduce the variation of your process TAT.

 Your TAT impacts your ability to provide your customers with their products when they want them.
 Understanding the interrelationship of all the various times we have discussed will allow you to make the necessary TAT improvements.